 - Optional activities (balloon safaris, cultural visits).

-11. Conservation and Responsible Tourism
+11. Masai Mara Conservation and Responsible Tourism

 Visiting the Masai Mara is not just about enjoying its beauty but also contributing to its conservation: